-Students seeking admission to the M.S. in Information Systems, the M.S. in Information Security and Assurance, or the M.S. in Software Engineering programs must satisfy the following requirements:
+Students seeking admission to the MS in Information Systems, the MS in Information Security and Assurance, or the MS in Software Engineering programs must satisfy the following requirements:

-- Have a cumulative grade point average of 3.0 for the last two years of undergraduate work (60 credits).
+- Have a cumulative grade point average of 3.0 for the last two years of undergraduate work (60 credits)

 - Unofficial copies of transcripts are acceptable for application review.
 However, upon admission, applicants will need to provide official transcripts before enrolling in the program.

-- Submit two letters of recommendation from people directly knowledgeable of the applicant’s professional and academic competence, a one-page goals statement, and a work résumé.
+- Submit two letters of recommendation from people directly knowledgeable of the applicant’s professional and academic competence, a one-page goals statement, and a work résumé

 - This information is used by the admissions committee to assess an applicant’s academic preparation for the MS program.
-Students with some deficiencies in preparation may be admitted provisionally pending completion of foundation courses required for the program.
+In some cases, students with deficiencies in preparation may be admitted provisionally.
+See “Foundation Requirements” below for more information.